On Harnessing Idle Compute at the Edge for Foundation Model Training: Conclusions

 \section{Conclusions}

-We have presented \sys, a novel method for training foundation models in a decentralized manner that accounts for all the unique characteristics of the edge environment, including memory constraints, compute/network heterogeneity, and dynamic availability.
-To this end, \sys introduces a novel selective hybrid tensor parallelism technique and builds on a parameter server-based training framework to support scalable and efficient workload distribution. \sys explicitly addresses the presence of stragglers and handles device churn by enabling fast recovery and seamless integration of new devices, ensuring robustness throughout training.
-Our findings indicate that \sys is effective for large-scale distributed foundation model training with edge devices, equivalent to that with cloud-based training, underscoring its potential for democratizing foundation model development.
+We have presented \sys, a framework for training foundation models by harnessing idle edge compute while accounting for the core characteristics of the edge environment, including memory constraints, compute/network heterogeneity, and dynamic availability. \review{At its core, \sys exploits a structural alignment between the asymmetric I/O pattern of GEMM operations---where inputs dispatched over downlink are substantially larger than outputs returned over uplink---and the asymmetric link speeds of edge networks, enabling a parameter-server-centric architecture where per-device communication \emph{decreases} with scale rather than remaining constant.} To this end, \sys introduces a selective hybrid tensor-parallelism technique and builds on a parameter-server-based training framework to support scalable and efficient workload distribution. \sys explicitly addresses stragglers and handles device churn through fast recovery and seamless integration of new devices, ensuring robustness throughout training.
+Our findings indicate that \sys is effective for large-scale distributed foundation model training with edge devices and, in our evaluated setting, achieves cloud-comparable per-batch runtime, underscoring its potential for democratizing foundation model development.